 - Read the troubleshooting section to understand and fix common problems.

 - Remember that Not indexed is not necessarily bad.
 Examine the reason given for not indexing a given URL.

 - Read the documentation for your specific issue to understand the issue and see how to fix it.

-The Index Coverage report shows the Google indexing status of all URLs that Google knows about in your property.
+The Page Indexing report shows the Google indexing status of all URLs that Google knows about in your property.

 The top-level summary page in the report shows a graph and count of your indexed and non-indexed (but requested) pages, as well as tables showing reasons that URLs couldn't be indexed, or other indexing improvements.

 - Why pages aren’t indexed table shows issues that prevented URLs from being indexed on your site.
 Click a row to see a details page that shows URLs affected by this issue and your site's history with this issue.